Police Sued After Client (A Juvenile) Charged With Intimidate Police Officer In Execution Of Their Duty

 Facts: intimidate police officer in execution of their duty

 SE was a juvenile who resided in NSW.
 Police approached SE and a discussion took place regarding allegations made by SE in regards to a Police officer.

 SE resolved the allegations with the Police and no further action was taken.

 Three months later, Police arrested SE for allegedly making the same allegation.
 SE attempted to explain that he had not made the statement, and he did not understand why he was being arrested.

 We argued that SE was not afforded his statutory rights as a vulnerable person in custody.
-We The matter settled prior to trial and SE was compensated appropriately.
+The matter settled prior to trial and SE got compensation appropriately.